CPT Code Basics

 Non-physician health professionals may use the codes G2061, G2062 or G2063 to provide an online assessment and management service for an established patient.

-New CPT Codes for Behavioral Health Services
+New CPT Codes for Mental Health Services

 The most recent changes in 2023 include new HCPCS codes and CPT codes and updated language to improve provider understanding.
 Psychologists must use these new therapy CPT codes to get reimbursed for health behavior assessment and intervention services from third-party payers.